Hasuzawa/Hasuzawa/README.md

 ### Welcome

 I am a database and Linux administrator by day and fullstack developer by night.
 I have work experience working in frontend, backend, database, server.
-I am looking for software, application or web developer position.
+I am diligently improving my skills as a programmer and developer.

 ### I have experience in ...
 <details close>